ivanearisty/obsidian/Classes + Uni/DAA/Week 2/Practice Set 2 — Answers.md

 	- I need a review of substitution method, can we do binary search, mergesort, and a backtracking question with something n^3 or n^2 time?
 - Problem 6:
 	- Substitution practice
+- Problem 7:
+	- Ask about out of bounds errors in code and how serious they are
+	- How many points would've my questions gotten?
+- Problem 8:
+	- Substitution practice
+	- Ask about algorithms and their acceptance

 # Practice Set 2
 ## Problem 1